Semenya wins women’s 800, wants to defend world title

-STANFORD, Calif. — Caster Semenya easily won the women’s 800 at the Prefontaine Classic in Stanford on Sunday, as an international court continues to debate her future in the event.
+STANFORD, Calif. — Caster Semenya easily won the women’s 800 at the Prefontaine Classic on Sunday, as an international court continues to debate her future in the event.

 “We’re happy with the win but not how we ran the race,” Semenya said.
 “Obviously, when you’re running 800 meters it’s all about the splits that you run.
 We’re not really calculated well but at the end of the day you have to execute, you have to rectify those mistakes when you’re running a race.”